WPTechInnovation/wpw-doc-dev/docs/sample-service-messaging.md

 ### Service list request

-In order to build the URL, use the hostname and the port number, then concatenate the URL with “service/discover”.
+To build the URL, use the hostname and the port number, then concatenate the URL with “service/discover”.

 `http://[Your hostname]:[Your port number]/v1/carcharge/service/discover`